V-Sekai/manuals/decisions/20231125-v-sekai-report.md

 ### Successes

 5. **Avatar Uploading and Downloading:** V-Sekai has the capability to upload and download avatars and load them into the game at runtime.
+5. **World Uploading and Downloading:** V-Sekai has the capability to upload and download worlds and load them into the game at runtime.
 6. **VR Mode Loading:** V-Sekai can successfully load in VR mode.

 ### Opportunities